Lallethu/H5AI-By_Yoann_JOB/README.md

 # H5AI-By_Yoann_JOB

-This is a project in which I had to create a replica from the famous H5AI
+This is a project in which I had to create a replica of the famous H5AI.

 ## Usesage of the config.php:
 - add your desired folderthe  at the root of the repo